mikelevins/bard/docs/bard.md

     '(foo bar baz)

-...is not.
+...is not; the quote mark tells Bard not to evaluate that list, but instead to treat it as literal data.

-Besides parentheses to identify lists, Bard supplies a lexical syntax for each of its basic built-in datatypes.
-These types are called "classes".
+Bard provides a lexical syntax for almost all of its basic built-in datatypes.
+These built-in types are called **classes**.

-Here are the basic built-in classes, with example values of each:
+Here's a list of the basic built-in classes, with example values for each:

 **Undefined**

     undefined

-The class of unknown, or undefined values.
+The class of unknown or undefined values.

 **Null**